ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 - The training samples should have different levels of complexity.
 There should be very simple examples with just one primitive function, and more complex examples with multiple primitive functions.
 I might need some criteria to validate training samples, for example I could test what would happen if removing lines of code and if the output does not change it means those lines are not necessary.
 - LLMs could be helpful to generate new training samples (This was done in the [Transduction and induction](https://arxiv.org/abs/2411.02272) paper).
-- I could use my own [DSL](https://github.com/ironbar/omni-arc/blob/main/omniarc/dsl.py) from ARC24 as a start point.
+- I could use my own [DSL](https://github.com/ironbar/omni-arc/blob/main/omniarc/dsl.py) from ARC24 as a start point, I could also have a look at this other [DSL from BARC](https://github.com/xu3kev/BARC/blob/master/seeds/common.py)

 The idea is to define a first version of the DSL, train a first model on it and see how it performs on inference.